SarahPavlak/Final_Revamps/README.md

 # Welcome to my repository!

-Each project (Shopping Cart, Executive Dashboard, Robo Advisor) is accompanied by its own readme file to help you set up the repository.
+Each project (Shopping Cart, Executive Dashboard, Robo Advisor) is accompanied by its own readme file in the sub directories to help you set up the projects.

 Thanks for a great semester!